catamphetamine/imageboard/README.md

 ## Adding a new imageboard

-* Create the imageboard's directory in `./src/imageboard/chan`.
+* Create the imageboard's folder in `./chans` directory.
-* Create `index.json` and `index.js` files in the imageboard's directory (see other imageboards as an example).
+  * Create `index.json` file in that folder.
+See other imageboards as an example.
 See [Imageboard config](#imageboard-config) for the explanation of the `index.json` file format.
-* Add an export for the imageboard in `./src/imageboard/chan/index.js` (same as for the existing imageboards).
+  * An `index.json.js` file will be automatically created from `index.json` file at the "build" step.
+* Create the imageboard's folder in `./lib/chan` directory.
+  * Create `index.js` file in that folder.
+See other imageboards as an example.
+* Open `./lib/chan/index.js` file and add the new imageboard there.

-If the imageboard runs on an already supported engine then it most likely has its own comment HTML syntax which could be different from other imageboards running on the same engine.
-In such case, go to the engine directory (`./src/imageboard/engine/${engineName}`) and edit `index.js` file to use the ["comment markup syntax"](#comment-markup-syntax) specific to this new imageboard (see other imageboards' comment markup syntax as an example).
-Otherwise, if it's a new engine:
+If the imageboard runs on an already supported engine then perhaps no additional setup is required.

+In some rare cases, an imageboard might have its own "custom" comment HTML syntax which could be different from the other imageboards running on the same engine.
+For example, that's the case with `4chan`-alike imageboards.
+In such case, go to the engine's directory — `./lib/engine/${engineName}` — and edit `index.js` file of the engine to use the ["comment markup syntax"](#comment-markup-syntax) specific to this new imageboard (see other imageboards' comment markup syntax as an example).

+Otherwise, if the new imageboard also runs on a new engine:

-* Create the engine directory in `./src/imageboard/engine`.
+* Create the engine's folder in `./lib/engine` directory.
-* Create `index.js` file in the engine directory (same as for the existing engines).
-The engine class must extend `./src/imageboard/Engine.js` and implement at least four methods (`parseBoards()`, `parseThreads()`, `parseThread()` and `parseComment()`) and also describe [comment markup syntax](#comment-markup-syntax) (see other engines as an example).
+* Create an `index.js` file in the engine's folder.
+That file must export a class that extends `./lib/Engine.js` class, which must also implement at least four methods — `parseBoards()`, `parseThreads()`, `parseThread()` and `parseComment()` — and it must also describe the [comment markup syntax](#comment-markup-syntax) specific to that engine.
+See other engines as an example.
-* Add the engine in `./src/imageboard/engine/index.js` file (same as for the existing engines).
+* Add the new engine to the `./lib/engine/index.js` file.

 ## Comment markup syntax